 This small Italian kitchen and shop started out as a pop-up stall at The Goods Shed in Canterbury, selling fresh pasta and Simona’s family sauces.
 The duo then started doing supper clubs at other people’s homes, before getting a permanent space in Margate and opening in January 2018.

 Popular dishes on the menu include verdura e fagioli – a slow-cooked stew of greens, organic beans and smoked chilli – and handmade cavatelli pasta with a meaty Neapolitan ragu comprising slow-cooked beef shin, top rib, pork belly, pork rump, fennel sausages, meatballs and Simona’s family tomato sauce.

 Where to stay in Margate – The Reading Rooms

-One of the first boutique-style b&bs to open on the North Kent Coast, and one which has made great use of the fine Georgian buildings that dominate this area, The Reading Rooms has been open for seven years now but is still the place to stay in town.
+One of the first boutique-style b&bs to open on the North Kent Coast, and one which has made great use of the fine Georgian buildings that dominate this area, The Reading Rooms is the place to stay in town.

 In Hawley Square, just back from the old town but within strolling distance of all the main attractions (and The Ambrette, the town's famous fine-dining Indian restaurant) its three bedrooms pair ‘rough luxe’ styling (think fabulous beds and designer bathroom fittings but artfully distressed walls) with gloriously high ceilings and beautiful wooden floors.
 Breakfasts are equally special, ranging from a full English to ciabatta and bacon sandwiches or slices of toast spread with cream cheese, honey and cinnamon.
 And don’t miss the gourmet hot chocolate.

-Words and pictures by Leanne Bracey, June 2016
+Words and pictures by Leanne Bracey and Mark Taylor